nf-core/sopa/README.md

 ## Credits

-nf-core/sopa was originally written by Quentin Blampey based on fundings from the following institutions: CentraleSupélec, Gustave Roussy Institute, and Université Paris-Saclay.
+nf-core/sopa was originally written by Quentin Blampey during his work at the following institutions: CentraleSupélec, Gustave Roussy Institute, and Université Paris-Saclay.

 We thank the following people for their extensive assistance in the development of this pipeline: